Mathpix/spectra-review-paper-competition/submissions/online-optimisation-for-cold-atom-experiments.md

 1. Use an optimiser with momentum, as is the standard practise for training DNN.
 2. When using a different CDF, the approximation must be close to the CDF of a Gaussian distribution.
 If the closeness is insufficient, performance will be negatively impacted.

-The code repository is provided by D. Hendrycks (while at TTIC), and is available at https://github.com/hendrycks/GELUs.
+The code repository is provided by D. Hendrycks (while at TTIC) and is available at https://github.com/hendrycks/GELUs.

 ![](images/RELUandGELU.png)